- What Is Endpoint Detection and Response (EDR)?

 Continuously monitor endpoint activities and EDR alerts, keeping the EDR solution updated with the latest threat intelligence and software patches.
 Also, periodically review the EDR strategy and performance, and make adjustments as necessary.
 Update security policies based on emerging threats and organizational changes.

-Incident response and forensics involve establishing clear procedures for responding to detected threats and conducting forensic analysis to understand the root cause of security incidents.
+Digital forensics and incident response involve establishing clear procedures for responding to detected threats and conducting forensic analysis to understand the root cause of security incidents.

 Compliance and reporting are also critical, ensuring that the EDR deployment complies with relevant regulations and standards and generating detailed reports on security incidents, EDR performance, and overall security posture for stakeholders.